scalar-labs/scalar-kubernetes/docs/alerts/EnvoyAlerts.md

 ### Action Needed

+* Check log server to pinpoint root cause of failure with the kubernetes logs on the monitor server `/log/kube/<date>/*.log`
 * Check the kubernetes deployment with `kubectl describe pod scalar-envoy-xxxx-yyyy`
 * Check the kubernetes logs on the monitor server `/log/kube/<date>/*.log`

 ## EnvoyPodsError

 This alert let you know if the kubernetes cluster cannot start the envoy pod for many errors:

-- CrashLoopBackOff: application problem is generals
+* CrashLoopBackOff: application problem.
-- CreateContainerConfigError: manifests or helm template have error in configmap or secrets
+* CreateContainerConfigError: manifests or helm template have error in configmap or secrets.
-- CreateContainerError: kubernetes problem
+* CreateContainerError: kubernetes problem.
-- ErrImagePull: docker image not found
+* ErrImagePull: docker image not found.
-- ImagePullBackOff: tells us that Kubernetes was not able to find the image
+* ImagePullBackOff: tells us that Kubernetes was not able to find the image.
-- InvalidImageName: tag image contain only number not strings
+* InvalidImageName: tag image contain only number not strings.

 ### Example Alert